Implementing A Terraform Provider

 The Provider 🔗

-.
+We need a provider.
+To keep things simple, our provider’s configuration will have one attribute: name.
 We are not going to use this attribute in this post, but imagine this is the name of the host where the resources are residing, under control of this provider.

 // github.com/stefaanc/terraform-provider-abc/abc/provider.go